olderzeus/kb-firmware-modifier/README.md

 ## ♻️ Firmware recovery
 - Firmware can be installed into the keyboard repeatedly
-- To restore your device to its factory firmware settings, please use the [Lenovo Official Firmware Installer][Lenovo official firmware installer](https://support.lenovo.com/us/en/solutions/pd026745-thinkpad-compact-usb-keyboard-with-trackpoint-overview-and-service-parts).
+- To restore your device to its factory firmware settings, please use the [Lenovo Official Firmware Installer](https://support.lenovo.com/us/en/solutions/pd026745-thinkpad-compact-usb-keyboard-with-trackpoint-overview-and-service-parts).

 ---